rrohm/fx-actions/README.md

 Project History
 ===============

+2019-03-21   The project gets upgraded to JDK11 and JavaFX 11.
+             Created the javafx8-branch for the old sources.

 2018-02-18   Project cleanup, is now a plan Java library Project for NetBeans IDE,
              but can be build also with Ant from the command line.
              Added unit tests using Mockito 2.15.4 and aeFXUnit.